Learning Computer Science

 When it comes to learning algorithms such as Tries, Binary Search, Graphs and Hash Tables, a common trait they share is their approach to the exclusion of data.
 For example, instead of asking "how can I search through the data to find the answer," the question gets reversed to "what data can I exclude to assume the logical result."
 For those new to algorithms, this insight proves to be a valuable tool when the answer isn't apparent.

-I first heard the term though experiment while watching a documentary on the work of Albert Einstein.
+I first heard the term thought experiment while watching a documentary on the work of Albert Einstein.
 While you certainly don't need to possess a genius-level understanding of STEM subjects to write code, the idea of reworking problems based on limited information is something that as developers, we will undoubtedly recognize.
 Again, the concept of thought experiments reinforces solving hard questions by applying an unorthodox approach.
 As you brainstorm, change things up and work on planning solutions on paper before committing them to code (note: this is where having a solid grasp of Big O Notation helps).
 What's nice about stepping away from the computer is that your primary effort is put toward problem-solving without added consideration of perfecting code.
 While you work, assume the code to prove your point is possible, even if you're unable to recall the exact syntax immediately.

 BELLS AND WHISTLES